CORPORATE GOVERNANCE GUIDELINES

 The Board is elected by the Company's stockholders to provide oversight and guidance to management in the conduct of the Company's business.
 The primary responsibility of the Board is to exercise its fiduciary duty to act in the best interests of the Company and its stockholders.
 The Board monitors the performance of the Company, oversees strategic business plans and objectives of the Company and monitors the effectiveness of the controls that are in place to assure that the Company, management and employees operate in a legal and ethically responsible manner.
 The Board selects the Chief Executive Officer, elects the officers of the Company and oversees management who has responsibility for the conduct of the day-to-day operations of the business and affairs of the Company.

 A majority of the Board shall be comprised of Directors who qualify as independent under the Director Independence Guidelines adopted by the Board which are based on the standards of the Nasdaq Stock Market (NASDAQ).

 The Nominating and Corporate Governance Committee identifies and considers candidates to fill new positions created by expansion and vacancies that occur by resignation, by retirement or for any other reason.
-In addition, the Committee assures that the Chairman of the Nominating and Corporate Governance Committee, the CEO and at least two other members of the Boards of Directors have in depth interviews with all candidates.
+In addition, the Committee should assure that the Chairman of the Nominating and Corporate Governance Committee, the CEO and at least two other members of the Board of Directors have an opportunity to conduct in depth interviews with all candidates.